34 Software Engineer Resume Examples & Guide for 2026

 Software Engineer Front-End Resume Example

-- Skills in CSS, React, and Angular, for instance, are core and are likely mentioned in the job description and you need them on your software engineer front end resume as well.
+• If the new role you’re applying for is seeking front-end work, focus on skills in CSS, React, and Angular, for instance, which are likely mentioned in the job description and you need them on your software engineer front end resume as well.

 Software Integration Engineer Resume Example